jonathancraddock/bolt-config/external-links.md

 }
 ```

-Having obtained the client's IP, looked up the geographic location (needs translating to the domain suffix) and got the product code, some sort of redirect is required:
+Having obtained the client's IP, and looked up the geographic location (which will require translating to the domain suffix) and got the product code, some sort of redirect is presumably required:

 ```php
 header("Location: https://www.amazon.".$suffix."/dp/".$prod);
 die();
 ```

 It's obviously slightly more complicated than this.
 Not all Amazon "/dp" references are numeric, for example.
+(Merely a proof of concept at this stage.)